Pam MacKinnon

-Pam MacKinnon (born January 9, 1968) is an American theatre director.
-She has directed for the stage Off-Broadway, on Broadway and in regional theatre.
+Pam MacKinnon (born January 9, 1968) is a Tony-Award winning American theatre director.
+She has directed for the stage off-Broadway, on Broadway and in regional theatre.
 She won the Obie Award for Directing and received a Tony Award nomination for her work as director of Clybourne Park.
 In 2013 she received the Tony Award for Best Direction of a Play for a revival of Who's Afraid of Virginia Woolf?
-She was named artistic director of American Conservatory Theater in San Francisco, California on January 23, 2018.
+She led the American Conservatory Theater (A.C.T) in San Francisco, California as its fourth Artistic Director starting in January 23, 2018.
+She departed the company at the end fo their 2025-2026 season to focus on her directing career.

 Biography

 Early life

 MacKinnon is a native of Chicago and was raised in suburban Buffalo, New York.
 She majored in economics and political science at the University of Toronto and enrolled in a political science Ph.D. program at the University of California, San Diego, but left to work with Des McAnuff and Anne Bogart in San Diego.
 She studied at the Lincoln Center Directors' Lab and the Drama League.